A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Introduction

+To this end, this paper aims to examine the potential of using the emerging deep RL (DRL) techniques in flight controller design.
+The problem is formulated in the RL framework by defining a proper Markovian Decision Process (MDP) along with a reward function.
+Since the problem considered is a continuous-time control problem, the state-of-the-art policy gradient algorithm, i.e., deep deterministic policy gradient (DDPG), is utilised to learn a deterministic action function.

+Previous works using RL or DRL to solve flight control problems mainly try to obtain networks, mapping from states directly to control actions \cite{ferrari2004online,enns2003helicopter,zhou2018incremental,wang2019deterministic,xu2019morphing,wu2018depth}.
+As initial investigations, we followed previous relevant studies, applied them in an aerial vehicle model for low-level attitude control and examined their performance.
+From the investigation, it is found that the learning effectiveness is generally an issue and it is extremely difficult to generalise, i.e. to train networks in a way providing a reasonable performance to different types of inputs to the control system.
+Our initial investigation suggests that this becomes more problematic in the aerial vehicle whose dynamics is statically unstable as a small change in the control command could result in an unstable response.

+An extensive literature survey indicated that there have some efforts to utilise prior or domain knowledge to improve learning effectiveness, generalisation or both \cite{shapiro2001using,Chen-2019-112809,gulccehre2016knowledge,ferranti2017value,moreno2004using}.
+In \cite{shapiro2001using}, the authors proposed an learning architecture by utilising background knowledge, i.e., an approximate model of the behaviour, in reinforcement learning and demonstrated that this concept enables fast learning with reduced size of learning samples.
+The results of \cite{Chen-2019-112809} revealed that using prior knowledge of the tasks can significantly boost the learning performance and generalisation capabilities.
+In \cite{gulccehre2016knowledge,ferranti2017value,moreno2004using}, the authors suggested a particular structure that guides the learner by incorporating prior knowledge in supervised learning and reinforcement learning.
+This concept is proved to help increase the learning efficiency and avoid getting stuck of the training process both in terms of training and generalisation error.
+The results from these studies strongly suggest that leveraging domain knowledge can improve the learning effectiveness.

+To this end, this paper focuses on developing a DDPG-based control framework that exploits the domain knowledge to enhance the learning efficiency.
+The main contributions of the development are three aspects:

-(1) We develop a DDPG-based control framework that utilises the domain knowledge.
-Note that most of RL or Deep RL (DRL) based algorithms directly learn control actions from scratch that might hinder the learning efficiency.
+(1) We develop a DDPG-based control framework that utilises the domain knowledge, that is the control structure.
+As discussed, most of RL or Deep RL (DRL) based algorithms directly learn control actions from scratch that might hinder the learning efficiency.
 Unlike these typical algorithms, the proposed framework is formulated by fixing the autopilot structure.
-Under the problem formulated, DRL learns autopilot gains.
-This enables the DRL-based control to enhance the learning efficiency, retain the strengths of simple structure and improve the performance of classical autopilot via model-free learning.
-In the proposed framework, we use normalised observations and actions in the training process to tackle the issue with the scale of rewards and networks.
+Under the problem formulated, DRL learns a deterministic action function that maps the observed engagements states to the autopilot gains.
+This enables the DRL-based control to enhance the learning efficiency, retain the strengths of simple structure and improve the performance of classical autopilot via learning.